Grants at the Community Foundation

 Impact Grants: $10,000 - $75,000.
 Impact grantees are not eligible to apply in consecutive years.
 Projects must predominantly benefit residents of Ingham, Eaton or Clinton counties.
 Impact Grants must fulfill a 1:1 cash match and must not be for routine operating expenses.

 Capacity Building Grants: Up to $40,000.
-These grants are made to support capacity-building efforts that increase a nonprofit’s sustainability and effectiveness by strengthening management systems and governance.
+Capacity Building grants help an organization increase its sustainability and effectiveness by strengthening management systems and governance structures.

 Mini Grants: Up to $5,000.
 These are reserved for organizations whose annual operating budget is no more than $350,000.
-Mini-grants can be requested for ongoing programming or projects.
+Mini-grants may be requested for ongoing programming or projects.
 These requests are provided to the Foundation's donor-advised fund holders for consideration.
 Mini Grants are best suited to programs or projects that are not time-sensitive.
-There is no guarantee that your proposal will be selected for full or partial funding, or that it will be funded within a certain time frame.

 What the Foundation Generally Cannot Fund: